 Young people

-The Queensland School Immunisation Program allows Year 7 and Year 10 students to be vaccinated through their school for free.
+The Queensland School Immunisation Program (SIP) enables Year 7 and Year 10 students to be vaccinated at their school at no cost to parents.

-Vaccines are also funded for young people who are not attending school or being home schooled.
+Vaccines are also funded (free) for young people who are not attending school or being home schooled.

 Year 7 students are offered vaccination against: